Sign In Forgot Password

 Due to the war in Israel and Gaza, and the increase in the incidents of antisemitism across the globe, the Concord Police Department has increased their presence at TBJ.
 Police officers can be seen parked outside of our building very often on Friday nights, Saturday mornings, and Sunday mornings.
 They also stop by midweek and sit outside up to three times a day, for 30-45 minutes.
 There are no known active threats against TBJ or the Jewish community of Concord.
 The Police are simply doing what they can to help us feel safe.

-Regarding illnesses, we are seeing an uptick in some respiratory illnesses across the country.
-We ask that if you are not feeling well to please stay home, as all services will be available for viewing via Zoom or Live-Stream.
+We ask that if you have any Covid symptoms, have been exposed to COVID, or are just not feeling well to please stay home, as all services are available for viewing via either live-stream or Zoom.**

-If someone in your home has tested positive within 5 days of any service or indoor Temple event, kindly remain home; and if someone in your home is between 5-7 days past COVID, please wear a mask if you choose to come to come in.
+If someone in your home has tested positive within 5 days of any service or indoor Temple event, kindly remain home; and if someone in your home is between 5-7 days past COVID, please wear a mask if you choose to come in.

 Thank you for helping to keep our community safe and healthy.